38 Top CRM KPIs & Metrics to Track (and Measure Sales Success)

 Why you need to track it: Tracking your individual outreach metrics helps you improve your effort-to-success ratio.

 Reps need to have a handle on the outreach they’re doing every month.
 Then, you can track how certain methods convert over time and compare each month to see improvements based on the number of calls made, or emails and SMS sent.

 33. Email and SMS Response Rate

 The number of responses received from prospects in your pipeline.

 Formula to calculate: (Responses ÷ delivered emails) x 100

 Why you need to track it: By tracking response rates for your emails, you can test different methods and templates to see what works best for your audience.

 Which cold email templates get more responses or more unsubscribes?
 What time of day should you be sending emails?
 Sales reps can check the average response rate for all of their emails, then compare different campaigns or templates to see if response rates go up or down.
 Tracking this KPI can help you improve your cold email response rates.

-If you’re sending cold emails in Sequences in Close, you’ll be able to see response rates quickly from the Report tab under each sequence you create.
+If you’re sending cold emails in Workflows in Close, you’ll be able to see response rates quickly from the Report tab under each sequence you create.

 Say goodbye to writer's block with our cold email generator - an AI tool that makes it easy to create compelling email templates for your outreach campaigns.